RedHatQE/notify-service/README.md

 Then you could raise PR for adding new templates, make sure your template is unique.

 **Note:** Use Jinja semantic for templating.

+### Jira template

+Jira issues and comments use *wikimarkup* formatting syntax check:

+- [Formatting text](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) in tickets and comments

+Follow the docs and create your own Jira templates and save the template file with suffix '.jinja' under [app/templates/build](app/templates/build).
+Then you could raise PR for adding new templates, make sure your template is unique.

+**Note:** Use Jinja semantic for templating.
+***Advanced Fields (Creating a new issue):*** In order to specify Components, Labels, Affect Versions, and Fix Versions when you create a new issue on Jira, please check under [app/templates/sample](app/templates/sample) the file jira_new_issue_extra_fields.jinja.
+Adding the fields to any Jira sample will allow you to specify Components, Labels, Affect Versions, and Fix Versions under your new issue.

 ### Upload templates